-Every complaint and claim in an action filed under the Supplemental Rules shall be verified on oath or solemn affirmation by a party, or an officer of a corporate party.
+Every complaint and claim in an action for arrest, attachment, or an in rem claim or forfeiture filed under Supplemental Rule B, C, or E shall be verified on oath or solemn affirmation by a party, or an officer of a corporate party.
 If no party or corporate officer is within the district, verification of a complaint, claim or answers to interrogatories may be made by an agent, attorney-in-fact or attorney of record, who shall state briefly the sources of his or her knowledge, information and belief, declare that the document affirmed is true to the best of his or her knowledge, information and belief, state the reason why verification is not made by the party or a corporate officer, and that he or she is so authorized to act.
 Any such verification will be deemed to have been made by the party to whom a document might apply as if verified personally.
 Any interested party may move the court, with or without a request for stay, for the personal oath of any party or of a corporate party's officer.
 If required by the court, such verification shall be procured by commission or as otherwise ordered.